 - A landscape buffer, of variable width, is to be provided along both sides of The Northern Road.
 The buffer is to extend along the full extent of the road, except adjacent to the neighbourhood centres.
 The buffer may be incorporated within the rear of lots subject to a restriction on title providing for the ongoing maintenance of the landscaped buffer.
 The buffer is to be designed to accommodate view corridors, at appropriate locations, from The Northern Road to the east and west. - 2.
-The areas of vegetation identified on Figure 27 are to be retained and enhanced where possible. - Any DA proposing the subdivision of land for residential lots with lots fronting either side of The Northern Road and Cobbitty Road is to include: - the means by which it is proposed to ensure that the visual impact of development when viewed from the road is appropriately managed, and - a report prepared by a suitably qualified acoustic consultant that makes recommendations as to what, if any, acoustic treatment will be required to ensure appropriate internal and external acoustic amenity for future residents. - 4.
+The areas of vegetation identified on Figure 27 are to be retained and enhanced where possible. - Any DA proposing the subdivision of land for residential lots with lots fronting either side of The Northern Road and Cobbitty Road is to include: - the means by which it is proposed to ensure that the visual impact of development when viewed from the road is appropriately managed, and - a report prepared by a suitably qualified acoustic consultant that makes recommendations as to what, if any, acoustic treatment will be required to ensure appropriate internal and external acoustic amenity for future residents. - for residential development along Cobbitty Road shown in Figure 25, this control is deemed to be satisfied if development is in accordance with the Visual Character Analysis (August 2022) prepared by Urbis. - 4.
 Any fencing or acoustic structures proposed along or near to The Northern Road and Cobbitty Road frontages is to be designed so that it is not visually intrusive when viewed from the public domain.
 A continuous blank expanse of unbroken wall / fencing along this frontage will not be accepted. - Any DA proposing the construction of any building adjacent to The Northern Road is to include details relating to any architectural building treatments and fencing that may be required to ensure appropriate internal and external acoustic amenity for future residents.